joannakl/cs102/projects/project5_mountain.markdown

 `postOrederIterator()` need to return iterators that access the values in the tree according to the preorder and postorder traversals, respectively.

-The details of the implementation are up to you and you are free to implement more than one internal private iterator class.
+The implementation details are up to you and you are free to implement more than one internal private iterator class.
-The `next()` and `hasNext()` methods of the iterator classes should perform in O(1).
-The constructor of the iterator classes should be O(N).
+**The `next()` and `hasNext()` methods of the iterator classes should perform in O(1).** The constructor of the iterator classes can be O(N). **You are not allowed to use the implementation of iterators of any built-in classes when writing your implementation of the iterators.**

 The remove method in the `Iterator<E>` interface is optional and you do not need to provide the actual remove functionality.
 (This means that the method has to exist,